-Since the Model is an "act of issuance of the Governing Body," amendments and additions to it are reserved for the Board of Directors of VETROELITE.
-To this end, the Governing Body may enlist the support of the Supervisory Board and, if necessary, external consultants who are experts on the subject.
-In particular, the Supervisory Board is required to constantly assess whether the Model retains the requirements of functionality over time and, if not, to suggest its updating to the Administrative Body through timely proposals and observations.
+Since the Model is an "act of issuance of the governing body"38, amendments and additions to it are reserved to the Board of Directors of VETROELITE For this purpose, the Administrative Body may avail itself of the support of the Supervisory Board and, if necessary, of external consultants who are experts on the subject.
+In particular, the Supervisory Board is required to constantly evaluate whether the Model retains the requirements of functionality over time and, if not, to suggest its updating to the Administrative Body by means of timely proposals and observations.

 The updating of the Model, therefore, is only promoted by the Supervisory Board, but is still the responsibility of the Board of Directors.
-The need to do so is assessed by the Supervisory Board on an annual basis; nevertheless, it is always necessary to do so in case of:
+The need to do so is assessed by the Supervisory Board on an annual basis; nevertheless, it is still necessary to do so in case of:

 - 1. Changes in the COMPANY's internal organizational structure, including as a result of extraordinary transactions; - 2.
-Changes in the way business activities are carried out (e.g., introduction of new lines of business); - 3.
-Changes in sensitive activities or identification of new ones; - 4. significant regulatory changes or significant changes in the jurisprudential interpretation of the Decree; - 5.
-Significant violations of the Model; - 6. commission of the predicate offenses under the Decree by the Recipients; - 7. finding deficiencies, critical issues and/or gaps in the Model's provisions.
+Changes in the way business activities are carried out; - 3.
+Changes in previously identified sensitive activities or identification of new ones; - 4. significant regulatory changes or significant changes in the jurisprudential interpretation of the Decree; - 5. violations of the Model; - 6. commission of the predicate offenses under the Decree by the Recipients; - 7. finding deficiencies, critical issues and/or gaps in the Model's provisions.

-&lt;sup>38 See Article 6(1)(a) of the Decree.
+38 See Article 6(1)(a) of the Decree.